Dual degree with AgroParisTech (Paris Institute of Technology for Life, Food and Environmental Sciences)

 For PSIA students: please inform your academic advisor of your intention to apply before the course registrations of the spring semester (you may need to adjust your choice of concentration courses).

-No application submitted after this date will be considered.
+No applications submitted after the set deadline will be considered.

 Calendar for the admissions procedure

-- Early December: information meeting about the dual degree with the programme coordinators
+- December, 2022: information meeting about the double degree programme

 - February: applications evaluated by Sciences Po programme coordinators